cusfrank/HelpDesk_PERN_Stack/README.md

 1. A client user can only view his request.

-1. Client users can communicate with the admin users.
+1. Client users can communicate with admin users.

+1. Mobile friendly.
+The sidebar becomes a burger menu on small screens.
+A modal will show up once the user clicks the burger menu.

 ## Installation